Fathers Of The Internet – Who are They?

 In 1964, Larry Sanger was an employee at BBN Technologies, a research group building a network for the U.S. military to communicate via satellite.

-In 1971, Larry Sanger was working as a computer programmer at MIT, developing the first web server.
-It was here that he created the first web browser, called W3C.
-He also created the World Wide Web.
+In 1971, Larry Sanger was a computer programmer at MIT, developing the first web server.
+It was here that he created the first web browser, W3C, and the World Wide Web.

 But what if you told me that some guy was sitting at his computer in Cambridge, Massachusetts, in 1990 and typing out this single line of text?

-Heck, he could have just as easily typed out a simple “Hello World!” on his own.
-But what he did instead was create a new technology that would fundamentally change the way the world communicates.
+He could have just as easily typed out a simple “Hello World!” on his own.
+Instead, he created a new technology that would fundamentally change how the world communicates.

 Q: Who are the Fathers of the Internet?

-A: The fathers of the internet were people who helped create the internet and are pioneers of it.
-There are many fathers of the internet, but these are some that stand out to me:
+A: The fathers of the Internet helped create it and are pioneers.
+There are many fathers of the Internet, but these are some that stand out to me:

-– Tim Berners Lee: Dr. Tim Berners-Lee is considered the father of the web.
-He invented the first website, which was called WorldWideWeb.
+Tim Berners Lee: Dr. Tim Berners-Lee is considered the Father of the web.
+He invented the first website, WorldWideWeb.

-– Marc Andreessen: Marc Andreessen is the cofounder of Netscape and the cofounder of Loudcloud.
+– Marc Andreessen: Marc Andreessen is the co-founder of Netscape and Loudcloud.

 – Sergey Brin: Sergey Brin is the co-founder of Google.

-– Andrew B. Macdonald: Andrew B. MacDonald is the creator of the original graphical web browser Mosaic.
+– Andrew B. MacDonald: Andrew B. MacDonald created the original graphical web browser Mosaic.

 Q: You invented the World Wide Web.
 How did you do it?

-A: It was really a combination of a lot of things.
+A: It was a combination of a lot of things.
 I had a lot of time on my hands.
-I worked on the Hypertext Transfer Protocol (HTTP) for a long time, and I was using the browser as a client for that.
-I started experimenting with a document format, and then HTML came out of that.
-So I realized there were two problems: the web and hypertext.
+I worked on the Hypertext Transfer Protocol (HTTP) for a long time and was using the browser as a client.
+I started experimenting with a document format, and then HTML emerged.
+So, I realized there were two problems: the web and hypertext.

 Q: What is it like being a father of the Internet?

 A: It’s tough but a lot of fun.
-It’s funny to see how your life has changed over the years, and I’m glad that I can still do things that I want to do.
+It’s funny to see how your life has changed over the years, and I’m glad I can still do things I want to do.

 Q: Why is the World Wide Web important?

-A: The World Wide Web makes it possible to share information with the entire world at no cost.
+A: The World Wide Web allows information to be shared with the entire world at no cost.
 We can learn anything anywhere and communicate with anyone.

-A: I am glad I made the web, but I don’t want to be a Father of the Internet.
+A: I am glad I made the web, but I don’t want to be the Father of the Internet.
 My mother, wife, and children are the Fathers of the Internet.

 Q: Who are the “FOTO” (Fathers of the Internet), and what do they do?

-A: The FOTO is a group of men who work together to help raise money for charity.
-They all work in different ways, but they all share the same mission: to help raise funds for various charities.
+A: The FOTO is a group of men who work together to raise money for charity.
+They work in different ways, but they all share the same mission: to raise funds for various charities.

-Q: What is your favorite charity to raise money for?
+Q: What is your favorite charity for which to raise money?

 A: I don’t have a favorite charity, but I am very interested in education and am doing some work in this area.